 Lardner was one of the pioneers of the G.A.A. in the West of Ireland, was county secretary and was also secretary of the local branch of the Gaelic League.
 He was secretary of the Athenry Show Committee and an active organiser of the Tuam Beet Factory and organizing secretary in the formation of Athenry Sack Factory Company

-He died in Athenry one 21 April 1936, survived by his wife Bridget (nee Kennedy), a leading member of the local branch of Cumann na mBan and his daughter Kitty who was well known in amateur drama in Athenry for years afterwards.
+He died in Athenry one 21 April 1936, survived by his wife Bridget (nee Kennedy), a leading member of the local branch of Cumann na mBan,his daughter Kitty who was well known in amateur drama in Athenry for years afterwards and his brother Jimmy.

 According to the Connacht Tribune in June 1936 – a Memorial was unveiled in Athenry Graveyard with the following inscription on the monument –